ysyszheng/yscode/README.md

 MEOW Editor
 =====
-MEOW Editor is a simple text editor for Unix.
-It is written in C.
+MEOW Editor is a simple text editor.

 References
 -----